opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

 _The applicable legal principles on directors’ duties_

-46     Since Dynasty was incorporated on 18January 1994 under the BVI International Business Companies Act 1984 (“IBCA 1984”), the relevant law to be applied in determining the existence and scope of the directors’ duties is BVI law: _Focus Energy Ltd v Aye Aye Soe_ [2009] 1 SLR(R) 1086 at [31].
+46     Since Dynasty was incorporated on 18January 1994 under the BVI International Business Companies Act 1984 (“IBCA 1984”), the relevant law to be applied in determining the existence and scope of the directors’ duties is BVI law: _Focus Energy Ltd v Aye Aye Soe_ <span class="citation">[2009] 1 SLR(R) 1086</span> at [31].
 The legal system in the BVI is founded on the English legal system.
 BVI law is not only written in statutes, but also derived from the (English) common law and equitable principles.
 Section 11 of the West Indies Associated States Supreme Court (Virgin Islands) Act (Cap 80) provides that:

  The jurisdiction vested in the High Court in civil proceedings, and in probate, divorce, and matrimonial causes, shall be exercised in accordance with the provisions of this Ordinance and any other law in operation in the Territory and rules of court, and where no special provision is therein contained such jurisdiction shall be exercised as nearly as may be in conformity with the law and practice administered for the time being in the High Court of Justice in England.